 Posts Tagged ‘Brexit’

-Recently we have seen a large increase in enquiries from people who have mortgages overseas, specifically in Cyprus and Spain asking the question of “Can a foreign debt be collected in the UK?”.
-Many are concerned with some loan sales now being undertaken by Banks across Europe, as the Banks at last look to clear all problematic debt and tidy up their ‘books.’
+Recently we have seen a large increase in enquiries from people who have overseas mortgages, specifically in Cyprus and Spain, asking the question “Can a foreign debt be collected in the UK?”.
+Many are concerned about the rising number of loan sales being undertaken by Banks across Europe.
+These loan sales are a result of Banks looking to clear all ‘problematic’ debt and tidy up their books.

-Many people think merely ignoring a foreign mortgage debt problem will see it go away.
-Yes – a lot of time has elapsed since the 2008 crash but like elephants, these Banks do not forget!
+Many people think that ignoring a foreign mortgage problem will see it go away.
+Yes, a lot of time has elapsed since the 2008 crash but unfortunately, these Banks do not forget!

-Banks are still relatively civil in most instances providing there is engagement in some form, but across the board – their patience is wearing thin.
-They are employing the following approaches to close troublesome mortgage accounts, to name but a few:
+Banks are still relatively civil in most instances provided that you engage in some form, but across the board, their patience is wearing thin.
+If you ignore your lender, they may use the following to recover money:

-- Appointing strong legal firms to enforce in the UK,
+- Appointing strong legal firms to chase you in the UK

-- Making their own enquiries as the people’s worth/assets, and
+- Making their own enquiries as to the people’s worth/assets

-- Most worryingly for our clients, the sale of loans to Vulture Funds…the name should be a clue as to how they conduct themselves…not so civil!
+- Most worryingly for our clients, the sale of loans to Vulture Funds

 Foreign Banks in the main are still approachable.
 As ever it’s a case of the right type of engagement, usually undertaken by a trusted party.